BLOG

 Understanding the FCL shipping process is essential for businesses to ensure smooth logistics and timely delivery.
 Here’s a step-by-step breakdown:

-3. Transport to Port: The loaded container is transported to the port of origin via truck or rail.
+- Transport to Port: A truck or rail carrier transports the loaded container to the port of origin.

-4. Customs Clearance: The cargo undergoes customs clearance at the port of origin to ensure compliance with export regulations.
+- Customs Clearance: Customs officials clear the cargo at the port of origin to ensure compliance with export regulations.

-5. Ocean Freight: The container is loaded onto a vessel and shipped to the destination port.
+- Ocean Freight: Workers load the container onto a vessel, which then sails to the destination port.

 Timing and logistics are critical in FCL shipping.
 Delays at any stage, such as customs clearance or port congestion, can impact the entire supply chain.